Battle by the Bay: B4 Championships

 The B4 Street Fighter Championships were held on July 15–16, 2000, in Folsom, California.
 Like B3 four years earlier, B4 featured a Super Street Fighter II Turbo and Street Fighter Alpha 2, but B4 also introduced several new Capcom fighting games to the roster: Street Fighter Alpha 3, Street Fighter III: 3rd Strike, and Marvel vs. Capcom 2: New Age of Heroes.
-The newly released Marvel vs. Capcom 2 was the first non-Street Fighter game to be included, and a precedent for the tournament to branch out to other games.
+The newly released Marvel vs. Capcom 2 was the first non-Street Fighter game to be included, which served as precedent for the tournament to branch out to other games.
 The Capcom Versus series has since had a large presence in the Battle of the Bay and Evolution Championship Series events.

-The five winners of the Street Fighter Alpha 3 tournament at B4 were flown to Japan to partake in 5v5 exhibition match between the top-ranking American and Japanese players.
-Here, Alex Valle would face off against Daigo Umehara for the first time.
-The lead up to this exhibition match was subject to a documentary directed by Peter Kang, titled Bang the Machine.
+The five winners of the Street Fighter Alpha 3 tournament at B4 were flown to Japan to partake in a 5v5 exhibition match between the top-ranking American and Japanese players.
+The lead up to this exhibition match was the subject of a documentary directed by Peter Kang, titled Bang the Machine.

 Results

 B5 Championships

 Held in August 2001 in Folsom, California, the B5 Championships was attended by a much larger international crowd, particularly from Japan.
 Capcom vs. SNK: Millennium Fight 2000 made its introduction in the tournament roster at B5, and Marvel vs. Capcom 2 was again a headliner of the event, being described by TechTV as "the hottest arcade fighting game of the season."
+Justin Wong was only 15 years old when he traveled to B5 and won its Marvel vs. Capcom 2 tournament.
+Tom Cannon later remembered 2001 as a difficult year for the fighting game community: while the tournament scene was growing in size, many arcades throughout the country were closing down.
+The tournament was rebranded as "Evolution" the next year, with a mission of preserving the arcade tournament scene.
+Joey Cuellar noted that naming further tournaments "B6" and "B7" would have seemed too confusing.